Topologically protected flatness in chiral moir\'e heterostructures: Details of disorder calculation

 Introducing harmonics that are periodic on an enlarged moir\'e unit cell in real space requires access to wave-vectors that are fractions of the original $\kappa_{1,n}$ appearing in the Bistritzer-MacDonald model (Eq.~\ref{eq_chirltbg}).
 To achieve this numerically, we rescale the momentum-space lattice of Fig.~\ref{fig:app:harmonics}b by a factor $r=1/M$, with $M=3p+1$ and $p\in \mathbb{Z}$.
 This choice ensures that the reduced lattice still contains the $\kappa_{1,n}$.
 By convention, rescaling by a negative value $r$ corresponds to a rescaling by $|r|>0$ followed by a $180^\circ$ degree rotation, as illustrated in Fig.~\ref{fig:app:lowharm}a for the case $r=-1/2$ (corresponding to $M=-2$, $p=-1$).
 The inter-layer harmonics $\hat{T}_m'$ on the rescaled lattice with wave-vectors $\kappa_{m, n}^\prime$ can now be used to introduce disorder with correlation length larger than the moir\'e lattice constant.
 The definitions of $\hat{T}_m'$ and $\kappa_{m, n}^\prime$ are the same as $\hat{T}_m$ and $\kappa_{m, n}$ (see App.~\ref{app_detailsnumerics}), albeit on the rescaled honeycomb lattice.
 We also highlight that $\kappa_{1,n} = \kappa_{|M|, n}^\prime$, which is also illustrated in Fig.~\ref{fig:app:lowharm}a.

 We reproduce the calculation of Fig.~\ref{fig_sus_exp}a for the fractional wave-vectors $\kappa_{m, n}^\prime$ and consider an inter-layer tunneling of the form

 where $\hat{T}^{\prime}_{|M|}$ is nothing but the terms appearing in the un-perturbed chiral Hamiltonian for TBG (Eq.~\ref{eq_chirltbg}), while $\hat{T}_1'$ is the lowest accessible fractional harmonic on the rescaled lattice.
 The latter realizes a perturbation of momentum $q_{\rm pert} = |\kappa/M|$.
-In Fig.~\ref{fig:app:lowharm}b, we show the derivative of the magic angles $|\partial \alpha / \partial \mu|$, numerically computed using a small disorder strength $\delta\mu = 0.02$ (see Sec.~\ref{sec_numerics}), for the first three magic angles as a function of $M = \left| \frac{\kappa}{q_{\rm pert}} \right| = \left| \frac{\kappa}{\kappa_{1,0}^\prime} \right|$.
+In Fig.~\ref{fig:app:lowharm}b, we show the derivative of the magic angles $|\partial \alpha / \partial \mu|$, numerically computed using a small disorder strength $\delta\mu = 0.02$ (see Sec.~\ref{sec_numerics}), for the first three magic angles as a function of $M = \left| \kappa/q_{\rm pert} \right| = \left| \kappa/\kappa_{1,0}^\prime \right|$.
 We observe that, unlike the perturbation of larger momentum where only the first magic angle enjoyed protection, all magic angles respond similarly to disorder.
-Thus, there is no special protection of the first magic angle against perturbations of correlation length longer than the moir\'e lattice vector.
+We now understand this behavior from the momentum space picture presented in the previous section.
+There is no special protection of the first magic angle against perturbations of correlation length longer than the moir\'e lattice vector.